mncomputers/spec/CPU.md

 |Source address|Unsigned big int|The source address to start erasing bytes from|
 |Amount of bytes|Unsigned big int|The amount of bytes to erase|

 <!--?generate
 output = ""
-int_types = ["unsigned byte", "signed byte", "unsigned short", "signed short", "unsigned int", "signed int", "unsigned big int", "signed big int"] instruction_id = 4 for x in int_types:
+int_types = ["byte", "short", "int", "big int"] instruction_id = 4
+for x in int_types:
     output += f"""## Add ({x}) -> {instruction_id}
-Adds 2 numbers together
+Adds 2 numbers together.
+The numbers can be signed (two's complement) or unsigned, it doesn't matter, so [unsigned/signed] is omitted below.
 |Argument name|Data type|Purpose|
 |-------------|---------|-------|
 |Address of the first number|{x}|The first number|